r888800009/gnugo-python-binding/README.md

 The [Free Software Foundation](https://www.fsf.org/) owns the copyright of GNU GO.
 Problems caused by using third-party libraries may not be officially supported, and the use needs to be considered [Restrictions](https://www.gnu.org/software/gnugo/gnugo_1.html#SEC3)

-- gnugo_python/
-    - ./build_tools.py
-    - ./gnugo_ctype.py
-    - ./gnugo_python.py
-- ./tests

-## roadmap
-- board and go engine (libboard.a, libengine.a)
-- libsgf.a It is not planned to support it now.
-The existing python library is enough to run 600k games in a reasonable time.
-For machine learning training data, pre-processing and saving should be enough.

-This wrapper is mainly developed and tested on `*nix`.
-The low-level compiler linker may cause the wrapper to be non available.
-It is not planned to support windows.
-[WSL](https://learn.microsoft.com/en-us/windows/wsl/) can be used instead.

 # Dependency
 for build
 ```